microsoft/live-share/docs/use/vscode.md

 ![Screenshot of notification for missing Linux libraries.](../media/vscode-linux-prereq-missing.png)

 When you select **Install**, a terminal window will open.
 Enter your admin (sudo) password to continue.
-If the install completes successfully, restart Visual Studio Code.
+If the installation completes successfully, restart Visual Studio Code.
 You should be all set.
 You might also want to check out [Tips by distribution](../reference/linux.md#tips-by-distribution) for other hints and workarounds.

 If you see a message stating that the script doesn't support your distribution, see [Tips for community-supported distributions](../reference/linux.md#tips-for-community-supported-distros) for information the community has shared with us.